Khovanov homotopy type, periodic links and localizations: Equivariant flow categories

-The purpose of this subsection is to study the fixed point sets (with respect to a subgroup $H$) of the group action on the geometric realization.
-The results are of interest on their own, they will also play an important role in the study of the fixed point set and the proof of the invariance of the equivariant Khovanov homotopy type under Reidemeister moves.
+The purpose of this subsection is to study the fixed point sets (with respect to a subgroup $H$) of the group action on the cubical realization.\mpar{(29)} The results will play an essential role in the proof of the invariance of the equivariant Khovanov homotopy type under Reidemeister moves.
 Recall that $X^H$ denotes the set of fixed points of $H$, that is, $X^H=\{x \in X \, | \, x \cdot h = x, \forall h \in H\}$.

 Let $\cC$ be an equivariant cubical flow category.
 For any $H \subset G$ define the \emph{$H$-fixed subcategory} $\cC^H$ in the following way. \begin{itemize} \item The objects of $\cC^H$ are those objects of $\cC$ that are fixed under the action of $H$, that is $\Ob(\cC^H)=\Ob(\cC)^H$; \item The morphisms between objects are given by fixed point submanifolds, that is,